dominicfallows/df-multichannel-app/README.md

 # Dominic Fallows' multichannel app for web, mobile web and mobile native

-The monorepo for Dominic Fallows' multichannel app for web, mobile web and mobile native.
+A monorepo for Dominic Fallows' multichannel app for web, mobile web and mobile native.

 ## What is a monorepo